 Hot Glass Techniques:

-Flameworking involves using a gas torch to melt glass tubes or rods into a molten state and manipulating them into different shapes using tools, hand movements and blowing.
-There are many similarities to glassblowing, but flameworking uses a torch as it’s primary source of heat and is done on a smaller scale, typically with borosilicate and soda-lime glass.
+Flameworking involves using a gas torch to melt glass tubes or rods into a molten state.
+The rods are maniuplated into different shapes using tools, hand movements and blowing.
+There are many similarities to glassblowing.
+Flameworking uses a torch as it’s primary source of heat.
+Borosilicate and soda-lime glass are typically used.
 A great deal of control is possible using this process, allowing for the creation of small and detailed objects.
-Some items that are made with flameworking include small pieces of art, small vessels and goblets, beads, marbles, ornaments, figurines and pendants, just to name a few.
+With flamworking, you can make small pieces of art, vessels and goblets, beads, marbles, ornaments, figurines, pendants and more.

-Here’s a remarkable video from the Corning Museum of Glass that briefly shows the process of flameworking and how detailed and intricate these pieces can be.
+Here’s a remarkable video from the Corning Museum of Glass that briefly shows the process of flameworking.

 Glass casting involves putting molten glass into a mold and letting it solidify.
-There are many different techniques and materials that can be utilized.
-Lost wax casting, a technique that has been around for thousands of years, is commonly used to create a mold for casting.
+There are many techniques and materials used.
+Lost wax casting, an ancient technique, is a way to make molds for casting.
 Lost wax casting starts out with making a positive sculpture out an oil-based clay.
 A mold is made from the clay using material such as alginate.
 Once this mold is crated, wax is poured in to create temporary wax sculptures.
 The wax sculptures are then put into plaster.
 Once the plaster is hardened, the wax is melted to leave an empty mold.
 This mold can then be filled with molten glass or pâte de verre, which is discussed below.
 You can learn more about lost wax casting at this link!

 Pâte de verre

 Pâte de verre is a specific type of glass casting.
-It is a a process in which finely crushed glass, the consistency of sand, is made into a paste with the addition of a binder such as gum arabic.
-This paste is put into a mold, which is then placed in a kiln.
+Finely crushed glass, the consistency of sand, is made into a paste with the addition of a binder such as gum arabic.
+This paste goes into a mold and mold goes into a kiln.
 The glass particles fuse together to become a solid piece.
-You can see from the above examples that påte de verre can pick up a high level of detail dependent on the mold it is placed in.
-It can also be used to create vessels with a grainy or sugary appearance or to add bas relief to other objects.
+The above examples show that påte de verre can pick up a high level of detail.
+It is also used to create vessels with a grainy or sugary appearance or to add bas relief to other objects.

-See how the cabbage leaves above were made by Kimiake Higuchi in this video from Corning Museum of Glass!
+Watch how Kimiake Higuchi made the cabbage leaves above in this video from Corning Museum of Glass!

 Slumping is a process that uses heat and gravity.
 A flat sheet of glass is placed into a kiln on top of a mold and heated until the glass melts down into the mold.
 Molds can be made of materials such as ceramic, sand and metal and are coated with a release agent such as boron nitride, so the glass can be removed once it has melted to shape.
 The molds they are placed on can allow for a gentle curve in the glass or create dramatically shaped vessels in which the glass folds on itself and flows over the mold.